-The following aspects were considered when identifying and prioritising stakeholders for the ESIA:
+The following aspects were considered when identifying and prioritizing stakeholders for this ESIA:

-- (i) Who could be adversely affected by environmental and social impacts? - (ii) Who are the most vulnerable among the potentially impacted by the project, and are special engagement efforts necessary? - (iii) Which stakeholders can best assist with the early scoping of concerns and impacts? - (iv) Who strongly supports or opposes the changes that the project will bring and why? - (v) Who is it critical to engage with first, and why?
+- (i) Who could be adversely affected by environmental and social impacts? - (ii) Who are the most vulnerable among the potentially impacted, and are special engagement efforts necessary? - (iii) Which stakeholders can best assist with the early scoping of concerns and impacts? - (iv) Who strongly supports or opposes the changes that the project will bring and why? - (v) Who is it critical to engage with first, and why?
 (IFC 2007)